ippontech/blog-usa/posts/going-serverless.md

 Among these shortcomings, we find a lack of debugging, versioning or logging features, even if these are beginning to be overcome little by little (e.g. X-Ray at AWS).

-# Doing Serverless
+# Going Serverless
 After explaining why and when, let’s see How.

 Today FaaS is difficult to adopt in companies and only some use cases are currently applicable.
 The main reason comes from the fact that it is still difficult to simulate internally all BaaS and FaaS parts and then certify that a solution will work exactly the same way once it goes into a production environment.

 However, many solutions are being developed by both the open source community and the Cloud Providers to give Serverless applications the level of services and maturity needed to increase public adoption.

-I will not be able to detail all the Serverless services available here but I invite you to go to the following page which contains an exhaustive list: https://github.com/anaibol/awesome-serverless
+I will not be able to detail all the Serverless services available here but I invite you to go to the following page which contains an exhaustive list: [Awesome Serverless](https://github.com/anaibol/awesome-serverless)

 ## BaaS and our Cloud Provider friends
 As detailed in the architectures previously discussed, there is no FaaS without BaaS.
 The main providers of these "turnkey" managed services are of course our friends the Cloud Providers.
 We can list 3 major players today.
 Of course, there are the giants: Amazon Web Services, Google Cloud Platform and Microsoft Azure, but solutions like Auth0 and Iron are starting to make a name for themselves.